William J. Barson, MD

 The Pediatric Infectious Diseases Fellowship represents a dynamic process responding to the requirements of the ACGME and the American Board of Pediatrics, Subspecialty Board of Certification in Pediatric Infectious Diseases.
 The three-year curriculum has been developed by a very experienced group of both clinical and research faculty with the goal of preparing fellows to become competent pediatric infectious disease clinicians and capable bench and/or clinical researchers.
 Two fellows are trained in each year of the fellowship.

-Clinical experience in infectious diseases (ID) is gained at Nationwide Children’s Hospital through rotations on a unique ID ward, in-patient consult service, and in a number of out-patient clinics.
+Clinical experience in infectious diseases (ID) is gained at Nationwide Children’s Hospital through rotations on a unique 25-bed ID ward, in-patient consult service, and in a number of out-patient clinics.
 Only a small number of pediatric ID programs in the United States offer a ward experience where the fellow is exposed to both primary care pediatric ID and complex referral problems in a setting where he/she will function as the attending physician.
 This affords the fellow a great opportunity to teach both housestaff and medical students, as well as to develop improved clinical management and patient/family interactive skills.

 Didactic instruction is received through a number of venues including:

 First year Microbiology/Virology Lab Experience - 11 week intensive hands-on lab experience

 The Research Institute's mission is to transform the health of children in our community and throughout the world.
 In 2006, The Research Institute received a record $41.7 million in external funding, including a 29 percent increase in funding from the National Institutes of Health, established The Center for Quantitative and Computational Biology, adding state-of-the-art quantitative methods as another option for basic and clinical research, and supported the first human gene therapy trial for Duchenne muscular dystrophy.
 The Center for Translational Research was established in 2007 with the mission of applying the findings of bench research directly to the patient.